PIRL

 Conductor is a queue management mechanism for the sequential processing of data files.

-A Conductor processes a list of data files through a list of procedures to be invoked on each file.
+A Conductor processes a list of data source files through a list of procedures to be invoked on each file.
 These lists are obtained from a Database as a pair of tables.
 The list of files is contained in a Sources table and the procedures are defined in a Procedures table.
-A pair of Sources and Procedures tables is known as a Pipeline; each Sources record is processed in the order it occurs in the table (FIFO) by each procedure specified by a Procedures record in their sequence number order.
-A Procedures table may be considered to be a "procedure pipeline" of operations to be applied sequentially to each source file in listed order.
-Each pipeline has a name that is used to find its database tables where the pipeline tables are named:
+A pair of Sources and Procedures tables constitutes a Pipeline: each Sources record is processed in the order it occurs in the table (FIFO); each procedure specified by a Procedures record is executed in sequence number order.
+Each pipeline has a name that is used to find its database tables, where the pipeline tables are named:

 <pipeline>_Sources